Last Updated on February 11, 2024 by Louise Carter

 As mentioned, people don’t hear themselves snore because the brain’s ability to receive sensory information is limited while we sleep.
 This allows the brain to go through its sleep cycle with minimal disturbances.
 However, this doesn’t mean we can’t hear anything.

 The brain does remain mildly alert, especially during non-REM sleep.
 Our sleeping cycle has 5 phases, with the initial 3 being non-REM sleep and the final 2 being REM sleep stages.
 REM sleep is deep sleep, which occurs when the thalamus is least active.

-During non-REM sleep, the thalamus is still fairly active.
-Not as much as when we’re awake, but enough that snorers wake themselves up occasionally and can experience arousal.
+During non-REM sleep, the thalamus is still reasonably active- not as much as when we’re awake, but enough that snorers occasionally wake themselves up and can experience arousal.

 An arousal is any sudden change in brain wave activity while sleeping.

-An arousal doesn’t necessarily mean that the person wakes up.
-Even the most inconspicuous change in brain wave activity counts as arousal, including changing our brain activity as we toss and turn in bed.
+Arousal doesn’t necessarily mean that the person wakes up.
+Even the most inconspicuous change in brain wave activity counts as arousal, including changing brain activity as we toss and turn in bed.